Ingest your first CTI report¶

 - STIX entity creation -- The knowledge graph now has

-traverse_graph()walks the relationship chain to map the full attack path - Synthesis --
+traverse_graph()walks the relationship chain to map the full attack path - Semantic recall --

-synthesize()generates an LLM-backed threat brief grounded in your stored intelligence
+synthesize()generates an LLM-backed answer grounded in your stored intelligence

-- How to set up proactive context injection for your SOC agent
+- How to integrate with your LLM agent

-This section is optimized for LLM agents that need to use ZettelForge's CTI ingestion pipeline programmatically.
+This section is for LLM agents consuming ZettelForge's CTI ingestion pipeline programmatically.

-Ingest a report -- Use mm.remember_report(content, source_url, published_date, domain="cti", chunk_size=3000).
+Ingest a report -- mm.remember_report(content, source_url, published_date, domain="cti", chunk_size=3000).
 Returns List[Tuple[Optional[MemoryNote], str]] where each tuple is (note, status) and status is one of "added", "updated", "corrected", "noop".
-The method chunks on sentence boundaries, runs Phase 1 fact extraction (LLM scores importance 1-10, filters by min_importance), then Phase 2 update decisions (ADD/UPDATE/DELETE/NOOP against existing memory).
+Chunks on sentence boundaries, runs Phase 1 fact extraction (LLM scores importance 1-10, filters by min_importance=3), then Phase 2 update decisions (ADD/UPDATE/DELETE/NOOP against existing memory).
 Default max_facts=10 per chunk.
+Requires LLM.

-Traverse the graph -- Use mm.traverse_graph(start_type, start_value, max_depth=2).
-Returns List[Dict] where each item is a path (list of steps).
-Each step has keys: from_type, from_value, relationship, to_type, to_value.
-Valid start_type values: actor, tool, cve, campaign, asset, note.
-Relationships in the graph: USES_TOOL, EXPLOITS_CVE, TARGETS_ASSET, CONDUCTS_CAMPAIGN, MENTIONED_IN, SUPERSEDES.
+Traverse the graph -- mm.traverse_graph(start_type, start_value, max_depth=2).
+Returns List[List[Dict]] -- a list of paths, each path a list of steps.
+Each step has from_type, from_value, relationship, to_type, to_value.
+Depth capped at 2 in OSS.
+Valid start_type values: intrusion_set, actor, tool, cve, campaign, asset, note.
+APT-numbered groups (APT28, UNC series) are indexed as intrusion_set, not actor.
+Relationships: USES_TOOL, EXPLOITS_CVE, TARGETS_ASSET, CONDUCTS_CAMPAIGN, MENTIONED_IN, SUPERSEDES.